 Although many of the changes in the lives of those who have an NDE may seem to be positive, these changes may ultimately be prove to be negative.
 Even people who are not already Christians may subsequently live a more loving and compassionate life and/or demonstrate other positive changes in their life.
 However, these positive changes may give these people an increased sense of personal virtue that causes them to think they are doing all they need to do to be assured of going to heaven, where they will have eternal salvation.
 In contrast, the Bible teaches that personal virtue is not sufficient for a person to have assurance of eternal salvation and that only trusting in Jesus Christ can provide such assurance.

-[With regard to why personal virtue, as demonstrated by doing good deeds, is not sufficient for a person to have assurance of eternal salvation, please see our articles entitled “Are Good Works Necessary for Salvation?” and “What Must a Person Do to Be Assured of Eternal Salvation?”]
+[With regard to why personal virtue, as demonstrated by doing good deeds, is not sufficient for a person to have assurance of eternal salvation, please click on “Are Good Works Necessary for Salvation?” and/or “What Must a Person Do to Be Assured of Eternal Salvation?”]

 Thompkins also regards the findings by Moody and other NDE researchers to be cause for concern.
 On page 25 of his thesis, he says,